niahmiah/mongoose-pubsub/README.md

 # Mongoose Pub/Sub

-This node module uses the "tailable cursor" feature of MongoDB capped collections to implement a pub/sub messaging.
+This node module uses the "tailable cursor" feature of MongoDB capped collections to implement pub/sub messaging.